CV

 PhD Soil Science, University of Reading / Natural History Museum, London, October 2004 – December 2008,

-Thesis title: The role of earthworms in the chemical and physical weathering of soil minerals.
 I established the first evidence that earthworms accelerate soil mineral weathering in a series of laboratory experiments, combing X-ray Diffraction, Scanning Electron Microscopy and Fourier Transform Infrared Spectroscopy to demonstrate this.

 BSc (Hons.)
 Wildlife Conservation, University of East London, awarded 2.1 September 2000 – June 2004,